 We’ll spend about half the day on the trail, practicing the mindful running techniques offered by your retreat leader and savoring each day’s run, always ending with a picnic lunch followed by free time to explore the town, enjoy the spa at The Peaks Resort, including an aromatherapy massage included in your retreat package.

 Day 1 Thursday | Arrive in Mountain Village

 Once everyone has arrived at The Peaks Resort + Spa, we’ll convene at 2 p.m. for our official Retreat Opening Meet + Greet.
 After introductions, we’ll review the weekend’s itinerary.
-Then we’ll head outside for our first Mindful Running Form Clinic followed by a relaxed 3-mile shake-out run on the beautiful trails surrounding the resort.
-After some free time to freshen up, we’ll meet in the dining room for dinner.
+Then we’ll take the gondola to the valley floor for our first Mindful Running Form Clinic followed by a relaxed shake-out run on serene trail on mostly flat ground.
+After some free time to freshen up, we’ll meet for dinner in Mountain Village.

 Day 2 Friday | Practicing Mindfulness on Alpine Trails

 After breakfast, we’ll meet our guide and drive to a nearby trailhead for a scenic trail run featuring alpine views, lakes and rocky peaks.
 After a picnic lunch, we’ll return to the resort for some free time to relax and enjoy the spa and/or enjoy your aromatherapy spa treatment (included in your package).